Freight Shipping from Baltimore to Phoenix

 How much does it cost to ship freight from Baltimore to Phoenix?

-Full truckload (FTL) rates from Baltimore, MD to Phoenix, AZ currently range from $5,592-$6,893 for a standard dry van load over the 2,601-mile route.
+Full truckload (FTL) rates from Baltimore, MD to Phoenix, AZ currently range $5,592-$6,893 (roughly $2.17-$2.66 per mile over 2,601 miles).
 LTL shipments typically cost $1,631-$2,611 depending on freight class, weight, and dimensions.
-Request a custom quote for exact pricing based on your specific shipment details.
+Capacity is currently tight on this corridor, so booking 3-5 days out locks in the best pricing.
+Request a custom quote for exact rates.

 How long does freight take from Baltimore to Phoenix?